poshaughnessy/web-bluetooth-parrot-drone/README.md

 Currently requires Chrome for Android.

-Run the web app up on your dev machine with: `python -m SimpleHTTPServer 8080`
+Run the web app up on your dev machine with any simple web server that can serve static files, e.g.: `python -m SimpleHTTPServer 8080`

 Go to `chrome://inspect/#devices` and enable port forwarding for port 8080.
 Now you should be able to visit `localhost:8080` on your Android device, to see the dashboard.